filmwalams/JAVA-Functions/README.md

 This is my first Repository on Github.

-I will keep on adding functions/methods written in JAVA for performing some useful algorithmic tasks.
+I have added some important functions implemented by me in JAVA and will keep on adding over time.